Johnson-Research-Group/Kinetic_monte_carlo/KMC_with_defect_forming_reactions/README.md

 Python file KMC_initialization.py takes as input 'size' and 'no_of_layers' as input and outputs 'Carbon_#x#_#.pkl' and 'Epoxies_#x#_#.pkl' files (given that coordinates_#_#.cfg and coordinates_O_#_#.cfg are also present in the same folder).

+## Description of scripts

+### KMC.py
+This script runs the A-kMC simulation with the following arguments
+- size of graphene sheets
+- no. of graphene layers
+- temperature of gas
+- pressure of gas mixture
+- temperature of graphite surface
+- no. of iterations to save files
+- maximum walltime

 ## How to use

 - Clone this github repository